sofieditmer/cds-visual/assignments/assignment5_CNN/README.md

 ## Assignment 5 - CNNs on cultural image data

-__Description__: Multi-class classification of impressionist painters
+__Task__ <br>
+Build a deep learning model using convolutional neural networks which classify paintings by their respective artists.

 __Data__ <br>
 You can find the full dataset used for this here: https://www.kaggle.com/delayedkarma/impressionist-classifier-data.
 A subset of the dataset is provided in the data-folder.

-__Task__ <br>
-Build a deep learning model using convolutional neural networks which classify paintings by their respective artists.

 __Running the script__ <br>
 Step-by-step-guide: